Definition of government failure:

 - See also: How to overcome government failure

 It should be remembered many public services are not subject to the same profit goals.
-It is difficult to give a profit motive in health or education because the goal is not profit but quality of service.
+It is difficult to give a profit motive in health or education because the goal is not profit but the quality of service.